 Measures to prevent cramps include the following:

-The runner’s stretch is most useful.
+Stretching the gastrocnemius muscles (runner’s stretch) is often useful.
 A person stands with one leg forward and bent at the knee and the other leg behind and the knee straight―a lunge position.
 The hands can be placed on the wall for balance.
 Both heels remain on the floor.
 The knee of the front leg is bent further until a stretch is felt along the back of the other leg.
 The greater the distance between the two feet and the more the front knee is bent, the greater the stretch.
 The stretch is held for 30 seconds and repeated 5 times.
 The set of stretches is repeated on the other side.

-Most of the drugs often prescribed to prevent cramps (eg, calcium supplements, quinine, magnesium, benzodiazepines) are not recommended.
+Most of the medications often prescribed to prevent cramps (eg, calcium supplements, quinine, magnesium, benzodiazepines) are not recommended.
 Most have no demonstrated efficacy.
-Quinine has been effective in some trials but is no longer recommended because of occasional serious adverse effects (eg, arrhythmias, thrombocytopenia, thrombotic thrombocytopenic purpura [TTP] and hemolytic-uremic syndrome [HUS], severe allergic reactions).
-Mexiletine sometimes helps, but whether using it is worth the risk of adverse effects is unclear.
-These effects include nausea, vomiting, heartburn, dizziness, and tremor.
+Quinine has been effective in some trials but is no longer recommended because of occasional serious adverse effects (eg, arrhythmias, thrombocytopenia, thrombotic thrombocytopenic purpura [TTP] and hemolytic-uremic syndrome [HUS], severe allergic reactions [ 1 Prevention references A muscle cramp (charley horse) is a sudden, brief, involuntary, painful contraction of a muscle or group of muscles.
+Cramps commonly occur in healthy people (usually middle-aged and older adults)... read more ]).
+Mexiletine sometimes helps ( Prevention references A muscle cramp (charley horse) is a sudden, brief, involuntary, painful contraction of a muscle or group of muscles.
+Cramps commonly occur in healthy people (usually middle-aged and older adults)... read more ]), but whether using it is worth the risk of adverse effects is unclear.
+These effects include nausea, vomiting, heartburn, dizziness, tremor, and possibly seizures.

 Leg cramps are common.